Petitions and Pledges

 Links to HKSF’s Facebook, Instagram, Twitter, LinkedIn and Weibo.

 An increasing number of Governments around the world are considering implementing various shark conservation bills.
 These ONLY work with signatures – lots of them!
 Plus, making a personal pledge never to consume shark products is a great step but it’s even greater if you can publicly promote that decision to encourage more support for the cause.

 CAVEAT: Please note that HKSF campaigns against shark finning purely on the basis of environmental sustainability.
 The views of other organizations are not necessarily the same as ours.

-Tao Heung Restaurant in Hong Kong: STOP selling shark fin soup!
+Tao Heung Group: STOP selling shark fin soup!